jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 # Nouns

 Despite some morphological and syntactic varieties, all languages have nouns.
-A noun is typically a head of a phrase filling a predicate argument slot.
+A noun is typically a head of a phrase filling a predicate argument slot - this distribution feature [in clauses](#inner-structure-of-clauses) is the prototype role of nouns, and also an important criteria to recognize a noun class.

 Nouns include
 - **Common nouns** that are about a class of objects